tradery/firebase-dhedge-manager/README.md

 - The Mnemonic is saved as an ENV so we can only have one trader for all portfolios.
 We may want to store in the db as an encrypted value so each portfolio can have different trading accounts.
 - The CoinMarketCap and Zapper API calls do not yet have a defensive [retry strategy](https://github.com/tim-kos/node-retry).
 - Currently we're only supporting pools on Polygon.
+- Signal providers are not notified if signals abruptly stop.
+There are plans for PagerDuty integration.